‘The First Step To Getting Anywhere Is Deciding You’re Not Willing To Stay Where You Are.’

 Every woman should be able to love her body, to feel comfortable in it and show it off with pride.
 A woman is supposed to be in control of her emotions, not at their mercy.
 No woman should be her own biggest burden.
 Every woman should be able to love, respect and accept herself.

-My name is Lize and yesterday I began taking back control of my life, my health and my happiness.
+My name is Lize and a few days ago I began taking back control of my life, my health and my happiness.
 It’s time to end this battle with my body.
 With myself.

 I am a lioness.
 Hear me roar.

 Since deciding to embark on this journey, I’ve spent the last few days in the first phase of my journey… Preparation.
 Basically, this entails preparing my body, mind, schedule, environment and loved ones for the changes and challenges that are sure to come.
 You can find out more about everything I did to prepare myself, my life and my kitchen for this journey in a special post sometime next week!